 Teachers can excuse absences due to illness for their individual class periods.
 Full-day absences are excused on an individual basis by the Physical Therapy Faculty Council.
-Any illness or injury requiring more than one-day absence must be submitted as a written order by a physician.
-Reasons to request full day absences include: involvement in PT state or national business, being in an accident, the wedding or graduation of a student's immediate family member, a death in the family, or personal illness.
-Students are required to submit written verification of illness obtained from a physician.
-Excused absences do not remove the responsibility of the student to complete all requirements of the course.
-Work is made up at the discretion of the teacher.
-When students are unable to attend a class or lab without prior notice, (for example; illness or weather complications), they are required to promptly notify the program office at 269-471-6061.
-See Clinical Education Handbook regarding excused or prearranged absences from clinical internships.
+Reasons to request full-day absences include: involvement in PT state or national business, being in an accident, the wedding or graduation of a student's immediate family member, a death in the family, or personal illness.
+Any illness or injury requiring more than two days absence must be submitted as a written order by a physician.
+Excused absences are not to exceed two days per event or 10% of the total course appointments.